lemay-ai/fizzbuzz/README.md

 Hence I have kept it this way.

 You should be able to extract the text from the speech in the audio file.

+NOTE: There is no separate notebook to run the inference and SWAGGER UI takes it place.

 ![sample3](https://github.com/projects-g/fizzbuzz/blob/dev/image3.png)